 This incremental approach not only helps you maintain optimal comfort and mobility; it also helps to preserve the corrections made by Dr. Palmer, allowing you to get the greatest possible benefit from your adjustments.
 We can even show you how to self-administer simple kinds of myofascial release using a foam roller or other tools to help you keep your tissues limber.

 Nyofascial release represents just one of the many therapeutic options available at our holistic chiropractic care center.
-For more information about myofascial, contact Palmer Chiropractic Center at (434) 237-2299.
+For more information about myofascial, contact Palmer Chiropractic Center of Lynchburg (434)237-2299 or our Altavitsa location at (434)369-1015.